FasterXML/jackson-jaxrs-providers/README.md

 provider.
 If this does not work you need to consult documentation of the JAX-RS implementation for details.

+### Annotations on resources

+In addition to annotation value classes, it is also possible to use a subset of Jackson annotations with provider (versions 2.3.0 and above).

+Here is a short list of supported annotations that work with all formats:

+* `@JsonView` can be used to define active view for specific endpoint
+* `@JsonRootName` can be used to specify alternate rootname; most often used with XML, but possibly with JSON as well.
+* `@JacksonAnnotationsInside` meta-annotation may be used as a marker, to create "annotation bundles", similar to how they are used with value type annotations
+* `com.fasterxml.jackson.jaxrs.annotation.JacksonFeatures` can be used with all provid to enable/disable
+    * `SerializationFeature` / `DeserializationFeature` for data-binding configuration
+    * `JsonParser.Feature` / `JsonGenerator.Feature` for low(er) level Streaming read/write options

+In addition there are format-specific annotations that may be used:

+* JSON has:
+    * `com.fasterxml.jackson.jaxrs.json.annotation.JSONP` to define `JSONP` wrapping for serialized result

 ## Other

 For documentation, downloads links, check out [Wiki](../../wiki)